frmichel/taxref-ld/bioschemas-org/README.md

 ## File example1.json

 Example 1 is written according to the following choices (numbers refer to the questions in the previous question):
 1. **Type of the entity represented**.
-A taxon as an instance of dwc:Taxon
+A taxon as an instance of dwc:Taxon.
 2. **@id, identifier vs. url**.
 The entity IRI is given by @id, http://schema.org/identifier provides an custom data provider identifier.
 3. **sameAs vs. subjectOf vs. mainEntityOfPage**. http://schema.org/subjectOf links to related web pages, http://schema.org/subjectOf links to the current web page URL.
 4. **Links to LOD cloud resources**.
 Property rdfs:sameAs links to equivalent resources.